-The sections that follow describe how these types of validity evidence were collected for the TELPAS assessments in 2016-2017.
+The sections that follow describe how these types of validity evidence were collected for the TELPAS assessments in 2017-2018.

 Evidence of the validity of the reading, writing, listening, and speaking domains of TELPAS has been continually collected since the first administration in 2003-2004.
 In addition to the studies described in this year's technical digest, a wide range of validity studies and analyses has been conducted and documented, either separately, or as part of the Technical Digests for previous years.
-These reports and Technical Digests are available on TEA's Student Assessment Division website.